oliverschwendener/ueli/README.md

 ## Privacy

 For better search results ueli is keeping track of the applications, files and folders you are accessing.
 All information is stored in `~/ueli.count.json`.
-If you don't want ueli to track your executions simply delete that file's content and disable logging via the [customization](#customization).
+If you don't want ueli to track your executions simply delete that file's content and disable logging via the [settings](#settings).

-## Roadmap

-* Add nice GUI to modifiy configuration
-* Notify user when update is available
-* Use vue components

 ## Known bugs